Tours designed and leadered by our Experts

 Designed by Francesco Mazzai

 Dante Alighieri is considered the father of Italian language.
 The Divine Comedy describes his imaginary journey through hell, purgatory and paradise.
-This journey trough cities as Verona, Mantua, Padova, Ravenna, Florence and Rome among others is a proposal to follow his path, discovering the artistic inspiration he followed to paint an image of Italy.
+This journey through cities as Verona, Mantua, Padova, Ravenna and Florence among others is a proposal to follow his path, discovering the artistic inspiration he followed to paint an image of Italy.